Canadian Parks and Wilderness Society

 Ci consolidated the financial statements of CPAWS and its foundation for the following financial analysis.
 As such, Ci excluded fund transfers between the two charities.

-According to its annual filing with the Charities Directorate, CPAWS paid external fundraisers $101k in F2021.
+According to its annual filing with the CRA Charities Directorate, CPAWS paid external fundraisers $79k in F2023.
 It does not report how much these external fundraisers raised.
+This is a required disclosure.

-Charity Intelligence has sent this update to Canadian Parks and Wilderness Society for review.
+This charity report is an update that has been sent to Canadian Parks and Wilderness Society for review.
 Changes and edits may be forthcoming.

 Financial Review